Yehudah Glick: Assassination attempt

-Hijazi had been a member of Islamic Jihad and served 11 years in Israeli prisons for security offenses; Islamic Jihad immediately published an obituary claiming him as a member.
+Hijazi had been a member of Islamic Jihad and served 11 years in Israeli prisons for security offenses; Hamas and Islamic Jihad Movement in '48 Palestine immediately published an obituary claiming him as a member.
 The director of the Jerusalem branch of Fatah said, "We in Fatah are not ashamed to take responsibility for the heroic act he [Hijazi] carried out today."

 Reactions

-Right-wing activists immediately called for peaceful marches to the Temple Mount on the morning following the late evening assassination attempt.
+American evangelicals and Israeli Right-wing activists immediately called for peaceful marches to the Temple Mount on the morning following the late evening assassination attempt.
 Security officials immediately closed access to the Temple Mount.
-Israel's Minister of the Economy, Naftali Bennett, said that the targeted assassination attempt crossed "a red line of blood", and called on Prime Minister Benjamin Netanyahu to "restore the sovereignty of Israel and its capital".
+Israel's Minister of the Economy, Naftali Bennett, said that the targeted assassination attempt crossed "a red line of blood", and called on Israeli PM Bibi Netanyahu to "restore the sovereignty of Israel and its capital".

 Speaking on behalf of Islamic Jihad the morning after the shooting, Daoud Shihab said that Glick "got what he deserved".
-It was reported that Palestinian President Mahmoud Abbas sent a condolence letter to the family of the shooter after he was killed by the police.
-Israeli Prime Minister Benjamin Netanyahu reacted by saying, "When we are trying to calm the situation, Abu Mazen sends condolences over the death of one who tried to perpetrate a reprehensible murder.
-The time has come for the international community to condemn him for such actions."
-Israeli Foreign Minister Avigdor Lieberman said, "This shows that Abu Mazen is a partner, a partner for terror, a partner for terrorists, a partner for murders.
+It was reported that the Prezzy of the Palestinian National Authority (PNA), Mahmood Abbas sent a condolence letter to the family of the shooter after he was killed by the police.

+Israeli Prime Minister Netanyahu reacted by saying, "When we are trying to calm the situation, Abu Mazen sends condolences over the death of one who tried to perpetrate a reprehensible murder.
+The time has come for the international community to condemn him for such actions.", while Israeli Foreign Minister Liberman said, "This shows that Abu Mazen is a partner, a partner for terror, a partner for terrorists, a partner for murders.
 This despicable letter by Abu Mazen openly supports terror and encourages further killings."